sonic-net/DASH/documentation/dataplane/dash-bmv2-data-plane-app.md

 1. Verify flow CRUD in standalone and HA
 2. Verify DASH SAI

-Test scope:<br>
+Test scope:

   The test only covers the functionality verification of DPAPP.
 The test of performance and capacity is out of scope.

-Test environment:<br>
+Test environment:
 - BMv2 P4 pipeline + DPAPP
 - scapy